Renault Twizy (2012-2021) review

 MPG, CO2 and Running Costs

 However, the Twizy’s trump card is that it should be cheaper to run than all of these.
 Renault says that its lithium-ion batteries can be recharged via a household socket for about £1.
 This takes three and a half hours, and should give the car a range of up to 62 miles (although, we found that 50 miles is more realistic).
-Plus, as it emits zero tailpipe emissions, it’s exempt from road tax and London emission zone charges.
-If you’re able to push the budget a bit further, the Smart ForTwo Electric Drive is available for a few thousand pounds more and is faster, more comfortable and has a 90-mile range.
+Plus, as it creates zero tailpipe emissions, it’s exempt from road tax and London emission zone charges.
+If you’re able to push the budget a bit further, the Smart ForTwo Electric Drive is a more practical proposition being faster, more comfortable and with a 90-mile range.

 Interior, design and technology

-Any electric car will turn heads, but not even a supercar can attract attention quite like the Renault Twizy - it looks like nothing else on the road.
+Any electric car will turn heads, but not even a supercar can attract attention quite like the Renault – it looks like nothing else on the road.
 The scissor doors – a £545 option - provide real drama, but they’re only half the usual height and they’re the only barrier between you and the elements.
 In colder weather, you’ll need to wear a jacket and gloves, and you'll have to resign yourself to the fact that you might get wet when it rains.
 The driver sits ahead of their passenger in a tandem layout, so there's not much room in the back.